 There are two ways to create campaigns on the TikTok Ads Manager—a simplified version and a custom version.
-The custom version is designed for experienced marketers and has more options.
+The custom version is designed for experienced marketers and has more options, like creating an ad group or using a bidding strategy.
 But for a small to medium-sized business, the simplified version is straightforward, easy to use, and doesn’t require technical expertise.

 Step 1: Make sure you have a business account

 In order to use the TikTok Ads Manager, you’ll need to have a business account for the platform.
 Switching over is both free and easy.

 In the app, simply go to Settings and Privacy, then Manage Account, and tap Switch to Business Account.
 As a bonus, this will give you access to analytics that can tell you the best time to post on the app, as well as other features, such as a link in your bio.